Duke vs. Tennessee: Odds, spread, over/under - NCAA Tournament Second Round

 Duke vs. Tennessee Betting Trends

-- In the Blue Devils' 35 games this season, the combined scoring has gone over the point total 14 times.
+- Duke has won 16 games against the spread this season, while failing to cover 19 times.

-- Tennessee has compiled a 17-17-0 record against the spread this season.
+- A total of 14 out of the Blue Devils' 35 games this season have gone over the point total.

-- The Volunteers and their opponents have combined to hit the over 13 out of 34 times this year.
+- So far this season, 13 out of the Volunteers' 34 games with an over/under have hit the over.

 Duke Futures Odds

-- Duke is 10th-best in the country in terms of its odds to win the national championship (+2000), but only 13th-best, according to computer rankings.
+- Duke is 10th-best in college basketball in terms of its odds to win the national championship (+1800), but only 14th-best, according to computer rankings.

-- The Blue Devils were +1600 to win the national championship at the start of the season, and have now fallen to +2000, which is the 80th-biggest change in the country.
+- In terms of their national championship odds, the Blue Devils have had the 82nd-biggest change this season, dropping from +1600 at the beginning to +1800.

-- With odds of +2000, Duke has been given a 4.8% chance of winning the national championship.
+- The implied probability of Duke winning the national championship, based on its +1800 moneyline odds, is 5.3%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.